Welcome to Kwato Island

-If you follow the old tree-lined road until it clears the forest, you'll come to a stonewalled church that was built in 1937 from materials brought from Scotland.
-The Kwato Church suffered a decline in the 1970s and stands today as a testimony to the missionary of a bygone era.
+If you follow the old tree-lined road up until it clears the forest, you’ll come to the stonewalled Abel Church that was built in 1937 from materials brought from Scotland, but topped with a traditional Papuan thatched roof.